Georgia vs. Alabama CFP National Championship Odds, Plays and Insights - NewsBreak

 Over/Under Insights

-- Georgia and its opponents have combined to put up more than 52.5 points in six of 14 games this season.
+- Georgia has combined with its opponents to put up more than 52.5 points in six of 14 games this season.

 - The combined points per game average of the two teams, 80.4, is 27.9 points greater than Monday's over/under.

-- This contest's over/under is 23.7 points above the 28.8 these two squads combine to surrender per game this season.
+- This contest's total is 23.7 points more than the 28.8 these two squads combine to allow per game this season.

 - Bulldogs games have an average total of 50.8 points this season, 1.7 fewer than Monday's over/under.